Updated: Sep 22

 If your puppy came from a shelter or lived in a kennel with a breeder, they may have learned that it’s ok to go potty on a certain surface – concrete, wood shavings, dirt, etc… Many puppies simply haven’t learned where to eliminate—or they haven’t learned a way to tell their people when they need to go out.
 It’s a good idea to teach your puppy to go on grass and on pavement, in case you move or are traveling and the environment changes.
 For instance, I had a dog who was trained to use puppy pads when I traveled frequently and our only available pit stop was the airport or plane bathroom.
 Puppy pads work well for people who live in high-rise buildings but some puppies do like to tear them up.
 There are also indoor grass potty stations available for sale.

-If your puppy is over three months of age and urinates small amounts on vertical surfaces, he may be urine marking.
+If your puppy is over three months of age and urinates small amounts on vertical surfaces, he may be urine-marking.
 Neutering often reduces this behavior.
-First go back to basics on potty training described above for at least 2 weeks.
+First, go back to the basics on potty training described above for at least 2 weeks.
 If there is no improvement, contact me for help and consider a temporary belly band or diaper.

 If your puppy only has accidents when he’s left alone in your home, even for short periods of time, he may have separation distress or anxiety.
 If this is the case, you may notice that he appears nervous or upset right before you leave him by himself or after you’ve left (if you can observe him while he’s alone).
 Destruction is often aimed at exit areas like the door jamb, as opposed to the couch or your shoes.
 A trainer can help you identify this issue.

 Your puppy may have a submissive/excitement urination problem if he only urinates during greetings, play, physical contact, scolding or punishment.
 If this is the case, you may notice your puppy displaying submissive postures during interactions.
 He may cringe or cower, roll over on his belly, tuck or lower his tail, duck his head, avert his eyes, flatten his ears or all of the above.
 Most puppies grow out of this issue on their own.
-A good idea is to greet people outside until this phase is over.
+A good idea is to greet people outside until this phase is over and be sure greetings are quiet and low key.

 If your pup suddenly starts having accidents and going back to potty training basics isn’t helping, you might want to go to the vet to rule out medical concerns like a urinary tract infection (UTI).
 Puppies and dogs do get upset stomachs so call your vet if your puppy has diarrhea to get his or her advice.
 Changes in diet, both to type of food and amount of food, can also cause issues.